txhackertracker/securitytabletops/README.md

 At a minimum, every document should have sections including:

-DESCRIPTION: The attack/cyber scenario
+**DESCRIPTION:** The attack/cyber scenario

-ADVANCED: An advanced section with high level questions to evoke the greatest thought and identify gaps in readiness
+**ADVANCED:** An advanced section with high level questions to evoke the greatest thought and identify gaps in readiness

-GUIDED: A guided section that will contain questions around triage, containment, remediation and company processes
+**GUIDED:** A guided section that will contain questions around triage, containment, remediation and company processes

-BEST PRACTICES: Some contributors may also include an optional best practices section as an aid to the facilitator outlining industry best practices
+**BEST PRACTICES (optional):** Some contributors may also include an optional best practices section as an aid to the facilitator outlining industry best practices

-REFERENCES: An optional section of additional references and reading material to learn more.
+**REFERENCES (optional):** An optional section of additional references and reading material to learn more.

 ## Contributing

 We welcome contributions to the project.
 Contributors are invited to refine existing questions and/or contribute new scenarios.
 New scenarios should be communicated back to txhacktracker so they can be linked on the website as a featured scenario.

+## Other guidance

+In order for the website to link to Github documents without issue, contributors must:
+1) Make documents in .docx format so they can be altered by future editors
+2) Document names should NOT have spaces (Linking won't work correctly even with URL encoding of the spaces)

 ## License